elau1004/icto/docs/01_design.md

 * Numeric data types are preferred over string data types.
 Depending on the target DBMS, do **NOT** store lookup codes as strings just to make your your SQL easier to write.
 * If you have to mix currencies with and without decimals, use `int` and deal with the decimal via a currency code qualifier.
 * We suggest to store the `Date` and `Time` component separately instead of `Timestamp` to provide the flexibility to index just the data portion.
 * Do not use `GUID` or `UUID`.
 There are to store client side generate unique IDs.
 Chances are you do not have a use case to have a globally distributed database.
 A centralized generated `ID` is sufficient.
-However, if you truly have a use case for it and you need less than nine gloablly distributed databases, you can use a sequence object to generate IDs incremented by 10.
+However, if you truly have a use case for it and you need less than nine globally distributed databases, you can use a sequence object to generate IDs incremented by 10.
 * Always setup your database in **UTF-8** character set with the **UTC** timezone.

 ### Chapter 5